Hey Old People and Stay-At-Home Mums – We’re Not Spying On You With Our Drones

 “Cor!
 Show us your tits!”

-The sad situation is that the mainstream media have decided that drones are 2019’s designated object of hatred and they have done a sterling job whipping up ill-feelings towards them, but the level of delusion from the average member of the public is really quite staggering.
+The sad situation is that the mainstream media have decided that drones are this decade’s designated object of hatred and they have done a sterling job whipping up ill-feelings towards them, but the level of delusion from the average member of the public is really quite staggering.

 So before you get on social media and hit up your local community Facebook group, complaining that a drone was spying on you – consider this.
 There are a hundred perfectly valid reasons why a drone might be flying around your neighbourhood and virtually no chance it is a pervert spying on you.
 In the vast majority of cases, a drone in the neighbourhood will be a real estate agent taking photographs of a property they’re selling.
 But it could equally be the powerline company employing a licenced drone pilot to inspect wires, or the police using a drone for surveillance purposes, or a farmer running a crop or cattle inspection, or a building company surveying a site.
 Just because you see a quadcopter up in the air, does not mean it is looking at you and, to be honest, the fact that you’d think you were being spied on says way more about you than it does about the dude controlling the drone.
 So calm the fuck down and direct your anger at your government and big businesses, who spy on every minute aspect of your life and couldn’t give two shits about your privacy.